The

 dedicated some of his translations from Greek classics to Juraj

-Zrinski, son of the above mentioned Sziget hero Nikola Subic Zrinski.
+Zrinski, a son of the above mentioned Sziget hero Nikola Subic Zrinski.

 Croatian